bentoml/Yatai/README.md

 Yatai helps ML teams to deploy large scale model serving workloads on Kubernetes.
 It standarlizes [BentoML](https://github.com/bentoml) deployment on Kubernetes, provides UI for managing all your ML models and deployments in one place, and enables advanced GitOps and CI/CD workflow.

+👉 [Pop into our Slack community!](https://l.linklyhq.com/l/ktPW) We're happy to help with any issue you face or even just to meet you and hear what you're working on :)

 Core features:

 * **Deployment Automation** - deploy Bentos as auto-scaling API endpoints on Kubernetes and easily rollout new versions